Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

-The RVB and dimer model naturally possess a $\mathrm U(1)$ Gauss law: For any region, the number of singlets across the boundary which originate from an A minus those from a B sublattice site vanishes; in the PEPS representation, this can be seen by noting that each tensor has exactly three virtual indices in the state $2$, giving rise to a $\mathrm{U}(1)$ entanglement symmetry of the tensor.
+The RVB and dimer model naturally possess a $\mathrm U(1)$ Gauss law: given any region with an identical number of A and B sublattice sites, consider all singlets which cross the boundary of the region, and count how many of them cover an A sublattice vertex inside the region, vs.\ how many cover a B sublattice vertex.
+The difference of these two numbers is always zero, since each singlet which sits fully inside the region covers one A and one B vertex each, leaving an equal number of A and B vertices to be paired up with outside vertices.
+In the PEPS representation, the Gauss' law can be seen as follows, illustrated in Fig.~\ref{fig:models}a: Each tensor has exactly three virtual indices in the state $\ket{2}$ (i.e., no singlet), while the forth is in the subspace spanned by $\{\ket{0},\ket{1}\}$ (singlet); if we assign a weight $-1$ to each $\ket{2}$ state and a weight $+3$ to states in the $\{\ket{0},\ket{1}\}$ subspace, this adds up to zero and thus gives rise to a $\mathrm{U}(1)$ entanglement symmetry of the tensor.
 This allows to derive a potential, the \emph{height representation}~\cite{fradkin2013field,alet:dimers-with-interactions,tang:rvb-qmc}, where we assign to every plaquette a height $h(\vec x)$ which changes by $+3$ when crossing a dimer clockwise (counterclockwise) around an A (B) sublattice vertex, and by $-1$ otherwise.
-While for expectation values $\langle\Psi_g\ket{\Psi_g}=\sum_{D,D'}\langle\sigma_g(D)\ket{\sigma_g(D')}$, separate height fields $h$, $h'$ are associated to ket and bra, they are locked together in the long-wavelength limit and can thus be replaced by a single field: For the dimer model, this is obvious since $\langle D'\ket{D}=\delta_{D,D'}$ and thus $h'=h+\mathrm{const.}$, and for the RVB model, configurations where $D$ and $D'$ differ more than locally give rise to long and thus less loops in the overlap $\langle\sigma_g(D)\ket{\sigma_g(D')}$ (Fig.~\ref{fig:models}f) which are thus supressed (each loop gives a factor of $2$ in $\langle\sigma_g(D)\ket{\sigma_g(D')}$); a more formal argument follows Ref.~\onlinecite{damle:rvb-as-interacting-dimer} where $\langle\Psi_g\ket{\Psi_g}$ is mapped to a dimer model with an irrelevant interaction.
-Since in addition changing $h(\vec x)\to h(\vec x)+4$ in a region leaves the pattern locally invariant, this leads us to a compactified field $\phi(\vec x)=\tfrac\pi2h(\vec x)\in[0;2\pi)$ governed by an effective $(2+0)$D field theory which captures the long-wavelength physics of the dimer and RVB model~\cite{fradkin2013field,alet:dimers-with-interactions,tang:rvb-qmc},
+While for expectation values $\langle\Psi_g\ket{\Psi_g}=\sum_{D,D'}\langle\sigma_g(D)\ket{\sigma_g(D')}$, separate height fields $h$, $h'$ are associated to ket and bra, it has been demonstrated in Ref.~\cite{damle:rvb-as-interacting-dimer} that they are locked together in the long-wavelength limit and can thus be replaced by a single field.
+Intuitively, this can be understood as follows (we refer the interested reader to Ref.~\cite{damle:rvb-as-interacting-dimer}, where a detailed treatment is given): For the dimer model, this is obvious since $\langle D'\ket{D}=\delta_{D,D'}$ and thus $h'=h+\mathrm{const.}$, and for the RVB model, configurations where $D$ and $D'$ differ more than locally give rise to longer and thus to less loops in the overlap $\langle\sigma_g(D)\ket{\sigma_g(D')}$ (Fig.~\ref{fig:models}f) which are thus supressed (each loop gives a factor $2$ in $\langle\sigma_g(D)\ket{\sigma_g(D')}$); a more formal argument follows Ref.~\onlinecite{damle:rvb-as-interacting-dimer}, where $\langle\Psi_g\ket{\Psi_g}$ is mapped to a dimer model with an irrelevant interaction.